Sodium Iodide I131

 Whole body imaging for thyroid cancer metastases

-According to the American College of Radiology-Society for Pediatric Radiology practice parameter for the performance of scintigraphy and uptake measurements for benign and malignant thyroid disease, sodium iodide I131 is recommended for diagnostic whole-body imaging for thyroid cancer.[ACR-SPR 2014]
+According to the American College of Radiology, Society of Nuclear Medicine and Molecular Imaging, and Society for Pediatric Radiology practice parameter for the performance of scintigraphy and uptake measurements for benign and malignant thyroid disease, sodium iodide I131 is recommended for diagnostic whole-body imaging for thyroid cancer [ACR/SNMMI/SPR 2019].

 Preexisting vomiting and diarrhea (treatment); concurrent antithyroid medication (discontinue 3 to 4 days prior to administration); women who are or may become pregnant; breastfeeding; treatment of thyroid malignancies shown to have no iodide uptake, which include the majority of medullary and anaplastic carcinomas